Obstetrics

 Regular checkups and screening tests help ensure that you and your baby remain healthy throughout your pregnancy.
 Dr. Santos provides comprehensive prenatal care to help detect and treat any problems promptly to prevent complications or a miscarriage.

-He may also recommend or perform various screening tests throughout your pregnancy.
 These help assess your baby’s health and can determine whether your child is likely to have specific birth defects.
 Dr. Santos will explain each test and discuss your options.
 Common tests during the first, second, and third trimesters include ultrasounds, blood tests, nuchal translucency screening, and possibly genetic screening, chorionic villus sampling, or amniocentesis.

 Some screening tests are performed to check on your health.
 A glucose challenge test and, if necessary, a glucose tolerance test can detect gestational diabetes.
 A group B strep (GBS) culture tests for bacteria found in the lower genital tract.
 GBS usually doesn’t cause any problems in women before pregnancy but can cause serious illness in the mother during pregnancy as well as life-threatening infections in newborns.